 SPEAR's team has transacted and travelled around many parts of Africa over the past 15 years.
 Through this personal network, SPEAR has access to a significant project pipeline.

-Principal and ESG Officer
+Partner and ESG Officer

 Arne-Petter holds an MBA from Norwegian School of Economics (NHH) and a MSc from SDA Bocconi.
 He has 25 years’ management experience mainly from the health sector - both private and public.
 Arne-Petter has lived and worked in Malawi and has a particular responsibility for ESG.